reflexces/reflexces-adi-jesd204/README.md

 ### Building the FPGA HDL Design

 Note: all HDL development work to support Achilles was done on a Linux host (Ubuntu 20.04).
 It is possible to work in Windows if necessary, but Quartus tool setup instructions are not provided here.
 Further, other software build tasks can only be done in a Linux environment; therefore it is recommended to do all work in Linux.
-The Achilles Turbo SOM was used for development.
+The Achilles v2 Turbo SOM was used for development.
 Achilles Indus SOM may work but has not been tested.
 Achilles Lite SOM is not possible due to top FMC connectors not being installed.

 For any carrier board that is not officially supported and maintained by ADI (including Achilles), a supported ADI design should be used as a baseline example for manually porting the design to the new carrier.
 The Intel Arria 10 SoC Dev Kit (referred to as "a10soc" in the project list) was used as the example for porting to Achilles.
 Refer to the [Porting ADI's HDL reference designs](https://wiki.analog.com/resources/fpga/docs/hdl/porting_project_quick_start_guide) wiki page for additional details.

-The DAQ2 reference design running on Achilles is currently limited to 5 Gbps data rate on the JESD204B links.
+The DAQ2 reference design running on Achilles v2 Turbo SOM is currently limited to 5 Gbps data rate on the JESD204B links.

 Patch files and scripts are provided in this repository to add the files required to support the Achilles SOM.
 To build the Quartus project for the DAQ2 board on Achilles SOM as carrier, open a terminal window and run the commands **exactly** as shown in the steps below: